How to Create a Payment Form — Add Stripe to Any Registration, Booking, or Order Form

 If you’re starting from scratch, describe what you’re selling to FormHug’s AI builder: “workshop registration with three session options, early bird pricing available.”
 The form, field choices, and product field are generated automatically.

-From the field panel, add the product field type that fits what you’re charging for:
+Add the product field type that fits what you’re charging for:

 - Product — items with photos and quantities